Home

 Barbour Democrat

-Helen was the daughter of Lloyd and Rosa Mayle, and brought a son to the marriage, Roy H. Mayle.
+Helen was the daughter of Lloyd and Rosa Mayle.
+Two years earlier, in 1943, she and Harold Croston together bore a son, Roy H. "Pee Wee" Mayle.

-The Kennedys resided in Moatsville, Barbour County, and had five children of their own -- Sonny Lee Kennedy, Wilma Mayle, Shelia Rose Kennedy, Trevia Marie Kennedy and Wendy Lou Kennedy.
+The Kennedys resided in Moatsville, Barbour County, and produced five children of their own -- Sonny Lee Kennedy, Wilma Mayle, Shelia Rose Kennedy, Trevia Marie Kennedy and Wendy Lou Kennedy.

 Delbert was "a retired construction worker, a veteran of World War II and a member of Olive Hill Methodist Church," said the Barbour Democrat.